Jubatian/rrpge-spec/specs/userlib/dlist.rst

 First if necessary, it waits for the Graphics FIFO to be drained, so anything still processing for the current work display list may finish before flipping it in.
-Then the pages are flipped, work and display surfaces are exchanged (0xF990 - 0xF99F in CPU RAM), and the flip hooks are called, also setting the Flip performed flag (0xFAFD in CPU RAM).
+Then the pages are flipped, and the flip hooks are called, also setting the Flip performed flag (0xFAFD in CPU RAM).

-Before starting the above described tasks, it may also call the frame hooks if calling us_dbuf_getlist or us_dbuf_getsurface was omitted after the last page flip.
+Before starting the above described tasks, it may also call the frame hooks if calling us_dbuf_getlist was omitted after the last page flip.

 If necessary, the mode flags in the display list CPU RAM variables are updated according to the currently set display mode.